Signatures of supermassive black hole binaries on maser systems: Single black hole - distribution maser sources

 One of the most well-studied examples of water masers in the literature is the galaxy NGC 4258 \citep{miyoshi1995, reid2019}.
 In what follows, we simulate masers sourced around a single black hole and calibrate the masing criterion from the observations of NGC 4258 \citep{argon2007}.

-We use the open-source N-body integrator software {\sc rebound}\footnote{https://rebound.readthedocs.io/en/latest/} \citep{rein2012} to track the positions, line-of-sight velocities (in the BH frame of reference), impact parameters and accelerations of $10^4$ clumps (all assumed massless) under the gravitational influence of a black hole of mass $M_{\rm bh} = 5 \times 10^7 M_{\odot}$.
+We use the open-source N-body integrator software {\sc rebound}\footnote{https://rebound.readthedocs.io/en/latest/} \citep{rein2012} to track the positions, line-of-sight velocities (in the BH frame of reference), impact parameters and accelerations of $10^4$ clumps under the gravitational influence of a black hole of mass $M_{\rm bh} = 5 \times 10^7 M_{\odot}$. { The masses of the clumps are assumed to be small enough that their mutual gravitational attraction can be neglected.}

 The simulation is initialized with the particles uniformly distributed between 0.3 pc and 6 pc from the central black hole, with their true anomalies randomly picked to lie between 0 and 2$\pi$.
 The disk is assumed to be edge-on and thin (corresponding to $h/r \leq 0.1$ as observed for the clumps in NGC 4258) and thus the inclinations of the particles are chosen to be randomly situated between 0 and 0.1 radians.
-The simulation is run for a total timescale corresponding to 400 orbits of the farthest particle.
+The simulation is run { with a timestep equal to one-tenth the orbital period of the nearest particles, and for a total time corresponding to 400 orbits of the farthest particles, which is found to lead to convergence of the distribution.}

 The positions of the clumps around the black hole at the end of the time period are plotted in Fig. \ref{fig:1bhpositions}.
-The impact parameter (defined as the projected distance to the masing particle along the plane of the disk) is plotted with respect to the line-of-sight velocity of all the simulated clumps as the blue points in Fig. \ref{fig:coherence4258}.
+The impact parameter (defined as the projected distance to the masing particle along the plane of the disk) is plotted with respect to the line-of-sight velocity of all the simulated clumps as the gold points in Fig. \ref{fig:coherence4258}.

 Given the line-of-sight velocities (denoted by $v_{\rm LOS}$), we can express them in terms of the impact parameter $b$ as \citep{moran2008, humphreys2013}: